 The financial statements of the OPEB plan are prepared in accordance with U.S. generally accepted accounting principles as applicable to government organizations.
 In doing so, the Division adheres to reporting requirements established by the Governmental Accounting Standards Board (GASB).
+Such preparation requires management of the plan to make a number of estimates relating to the reported amounts.
+Due to the inherent nature of these estimates, actual results could differ from estimates.
 The accrual basis of accounting is used for measuring financial position and changes in net position of the other postemployment benefit plan.
 Under this method, contributions are recorded in the accounting period in which they are legally due from the employer or plan member, and deductions are recorded at the time the liabilities are due and payable in accordance with the terms of each plan.
 The accounts of the Division are organized and operated on the basis of funds.
 All funds are accounted for using an economic resources measurement focus.